seanox/aspect-js/manual/en/events.md

 ## Composite.EVENT_MOUNT_NEXT

-The event occurs with the final end of the object/model binding.
-The processing itself ends before the event.
+The event occurs during recursive iteration during object/model binding, if during a render cycle, the object/model binding of another element starts.
+The processing itself does not start until after the event.

 ## Composite.EVENT_MOUNT_END